 Croatia's political landscape is characterized by a multi-party system in which parties or coalitions of parties compete for power.
 Generally, those groups which hold the majority of seats in the Sabor also hold the bulk of government leadership positions and retain considerable political control.
 Coalitions tend to dissolve frequently, resulting in a shifting political landscape characterized by conflict.
-Croatia's 2 most influential political parties are the conservative, center-right Croatian Democratic Union (Hrvatska Demokratska Zajednica or HDZ, led by PM Plenković) and the center-left Social Democratic Party of Croatia (Socialna Demokratska Partija Hrvatske or SDP).
+Historically, Croatia's 2 most influential political parties were the conservative, centeright Croatian Democratic Union (Hrvatska Demokratska Zajednica or HDZ, led by PM Plenković) and the center-left Social Democratic Party of Croatia (Socialna Demokratska Partija Hrvatske or SDP).